 Ingredients: Strawberry, Fresh cream, honey, lime

 Using the above ingredients follow the procedure here to make the pack for dry skin.
-Strawberries have antioxidant and astringent properties which help in slowing down the ageing process.
+Strawberries have antioxidant and astringent properties which help in slowing down the aging process.
 Mixed with cream and honey they moisturize the skin.
 Lime helps to reduce blemishes.
 If your skin is super dry then replace the lime with glycerin.

 Tips to remember: While preparing any mask do not use metal bowls or spoons.
 Use glass bowls and wooden spoons or a brush.
 Do not expose the masks to direct sunlight.

-Once all the masks are ready first start with the T zone mask followed by the one for your cheeks.
+Once all the masks are ready, first, start with the T zone mask followed by the one for your cheeks.
 Then lie down and dip a couple of cotton pads in the eye mask and place it over the eyes.
 Keep these masks on for 15 mins or till the mask for oily skin dries up.
 Wash with running water and meet your newly rejuvenated skin.

 You can customize the areas to mask with each of these totally based on your skin type and need not go by the areas I have masked.
 Mix and match different masks to figure out the ones that suit your skin the most.
-Here are some more easy DIY masks you might like.
+Here are some more DIY you might like.

 Banner image courtesy : https:[email protected]/2298507045/